-Section 55 of the Quebec Charter of the French Language requires that contracts of adhesion (eg, a franchise agreement) be written in French unless the express wish of the parties indicates otherwise (eg, the franchise agreement may be written in English if it includes a statement that the parties wish for the agreement to be drawn up in English only).
+Section 55 of the Quebec Charter of the French Language requires that contracts of adhesion (e.g. a franchise agreement) be written in French unless the express wish of the parties indicates otherwise (e.g. the franchise agreement may be written in English if it includes a statement that the parties wish for the agreement to be drawn up in English only).

 There are no other laws in Canada that require disclosure documents or franchise agreements to be in either French or English.
 Practically speaking, the disclosure document and franchise agreement will need to be in a language that all of the relevant parties understand.
-For example, if a party is unable to understand the contents of the franchise agreement, then the agreement may not be enforceable against them, as there has not been a 'meeting of the minds' (ie, mutual agreement on the terms of the contract).
+For example, if a party is unable to understand the contents of the franchise agreement, then the agreement may not be enforceable against them, as there may not have been a mutual agreement on the terms of the contract.